Keys in the Clouds: Auditable Multi-device Access to Cryptographic Credentials: Background

 \subsection{Pretty Good Privacy (PGP)}

-Pretty Good Privacy (PGP)~\cite{Zimmerman1994}, and the associated OpenPGP standard (RFC4880)~\cite{rfc4880}, provide a set of algorithms and procedures to encrypt and/or authenticate data.
-OpenPGP is the most widely used standard for encrypting and signing e-mail communications.
+Pretty Good Privacy (PGP)~\cite{Zimmermann1994}, and the associated OpenPGP standard (RFC4880)~\cite{rfc4880}, provide a set of algorithms and procedures to encrypt and/or authenticate data.
+OpenPGP is the most widely used standard for encrypting and signing e-mail communications. \ifdefined\abridged \else For example, Alice can use PGP to send encrypted messages to Bob, thus protecting the confidentiality of the messages, and/or can sign her messages to assure Bob of the integrity and authenticity of the messages. \fi

 A major challenge in PGP is to establish a trustworthy mapping between public keys and real-world users.
 This is usually achieved using a PKI or a web of trust: a reputation system in which trusted users vouch for the public keys of other users.
 Since building up trust through this type of system takes time, revoking a key and re-establishing trust in a new key incurs a relatively high cost.